elmerdotdev/ciccc-node-js-express-bread-lab/README.md

     cors
     ```

     After installing your packages, create the `dev` script inside your `package.json` for your concurrrently command.
-Also, finish up your `tsconfig` compiler options, add your desired port inside `.env`, and exclude the `node_modules/` and `.env` in your `.gitignore` file.
+Also, finish up your `tsconfig` compiler options and add your desired port inside the `.env` file.

 2. Create your server by creating a `server.ts` file inside your `backend/` directory.
 Using an in-memory database, set up your Express routes for the employees object as provided below: